-This creamy buffalo paleo potato salad is loaded up with crunchy bacon bits, crispy red onion, and a combination of homemade Whole30 mayo and zesty hot sauce that’ll leave you wanting more.
-This is the most perfect side dish to enjoy year round!
+This creamy buffalo paleo potato salad is loaded up with crunchy bacon bits, crispy red onion, and a combination of homemade Whole30 mayo and zesty hot sauce that'll leave you wanting more.
+This fabulous side dish is dairy free, paleo and Whole30!

 Potato salad hasn't always been my jam.
 It wasn't until I experimented with making it at home, that I really fell in love with it.